8ta4/pun/DONTREADME.md

 - Rate limits are high.

+> Does pun use a system instruction in the recognizability prompt?

+Yep.
+If the list of phrases happens to have words that sound like commands, the LLM might think those words are instructions, instead of just phrases to score.
+So, system instructions are there to make it crystal clear what's data and what's instruction.

 > What temperature value does `pun` use for recognizability scoring?

 `pun` rocks a temperature of 0 for recognizability scoring.
 The whole point is to get the model to consistently tap into its knowledge and spit out its best estimate, not get all random.